rodihoto/Brent-Crude-Oil-Price-Forecasting/README.md

 # Brent Crude Oil Price Forecasting

-## Project Description
+## Overview
-This project aims to analyze and forecast Brent crude oil prices using statistical methods and ARIMA modeling.
+This project analyzes and forecasts Brent crude oil prices using historical data and machine learning techniques, focusing on the ARIMA model for time series forecasting.
+The analysis spans from 2010 to 2020 and provides insights into historical trends, volatility, and seasonality in oil prices.

-## Installation
-Instructions on installing necessary Python libraries and running the project.

-## Usage
+## Project Objectives
-How to run the scripts and analyze the output.
+- **Understand Historical Trends**: Analyze historical Brent crude oil prices to identify patterns and anomalies.
+- **Volatility Analysis**: Assess the volatility of oil prices over the last decade.
+- **Forecast Future Prices**: Predict future prices using the ARIMA model and evaluate its performance.

-## Folder Structure
+## Project Structure
-- `data/`: Contains all the datasets used in this project.
-- `src/`: Contains Python scripts for analysis and modeling.
-- `docs/`: Project reports and additional documentation.

-## Contributing
-Guidelines on how to contribute to this project.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+The repository is organized as follows: